King, Ontario: History

 Around 15,000 years ago, a prehistoric lake named Lake Schomberg covered the Lake Simcoe Lowlands, including most of modern-day King Township as far south as the moraine line near Nobleton.
 The water level of this lake was perhaps as high as 120 meters above the current level of Lake Simcoe.
 Lake Schomberg eventually drained and was succeeded by Lake Algonquin around 14,000 years ago, which saw somewhat of a retreat of the waters.
 However, a geographic feature named the Schomberg embayment was left behind.
 It was a shallow bay within the lake which covered areas such as the modern-day Holland Marsh.
 A number of Paleo-Indian sites are situated along the former shoreline of this bay.
 One of the most prominent is the Zander site (BaGv-7), where projectile points, bifaces, and scrapers have been found.
 The stone used for the tools found at the site was from a variety of sources such as near modern-day Collingwood, Bobcaygeon, Ancaster, and possibly more distant locations.
 Based on geographic elements such as position of the former lakeshore, the site's occupation would likely date to no earlier than 11,200 BP, and continued through to the Late Paleo-Indian period.

-There is some evidence of a large Huron encampment at Hackett Lake.
-Residents in the area in the 1950s and 1960s discovered arrowheads and other archaeological items indicating a Huron presence.
+There is some evidence of a large Wendat (Huron) encampment at Hackett Lake.
+Residents in the area in the 1950s and 1960s discovered arrowheads and other archaeological items indicating a Wendat presence.
 This is consistent with the fact that the Toronto Carrying-Place Trail, a major route used in the 17th and 18th centuries, passes through the township.
-The route was used by explorer Étienne Brûlé, who first travelled along the trail with twelve Huron guides in 1615.
+The route was used by explorer Étienne Brûlé, who first travelled along the trail with twelve Wendat guides in 1615.

 Lieutenant-Governor John Graves Simcoe named King Township for John King (1759–1830), an English Under-Secretary of State for Home Office from 1794 to 1801 for the Home Department in the Portland administration when Robert Jenkinson, 2nd Earl of Liverpool was Secretary of State.